Tour and Choose Senior Living From Home With Virtual Community Tours

 Cagwin had a conversation with one facility and was ready to tour.
 “Rochelle checked in to see how it went and offered to arrange a live virtual tour with Dawn, the community representative.
 We used APFM’s Community Tours app and had a great experience.
 Dawn walked us around and we were able to ask questions during the tour.
 It was really nice to be able to see the community since we could not visit in person.”

 Transparency Pre-recorded video tours are a great way to get a sense of senior living options, but they can be less personal and interactive.
-With the Community Tours app, your family can ask to see specific areas and explore what’s most important to your loved one.
+With Community Tours, your family can ask to see specific areas and explore what’s most important to your loved one.

 Singularity Traditional video apps — like Zoom, Skype, and FaceTime — can lead to frustrations over having to learn, download, and manage a new platform for each virtual tour.
-The Community Tours app is universal, so there’s only one new application on your phone.
+With APFM, your family can choose between an easy, universal mobile application and a desktop version you can access online — no download required.

 Privacy Your Senior Living Advisor will provide you and your family with a unique code to ensure a secure connection.
 This facilitates safe sharing of personal questions and health concerns.